Connecting Stochastic Optimal Control and Reinforcement Learning: The SOC problem as RL formulation

-Let us start by looking at the two optimization problems stated in \eqref{eq: rl opt problem} and \eqref{eq: soc problem}.
+Let us start by looking at the two optimization problems given in \eqref{eq: rl opt problem} and \eqref{eq: soc problem}.
 Both problems are stochastic optimization problems.
-The RL optimization problem maximizes the expected return and the importance sampling SOC problem minimizes the so-called \textit{cost-to-go functional}.
+The RL optimization problem maximises the expected return and the importance sampling SOC problem minimises the time-discretized cost functional conditional on the initial position.
 The RL optimization problem is a bit more general as the forward time evolution is stated in a very general setting.
-The forward trajectories are determined by the probability transition density while for stochastic optimal control problem the time evolution is explicitly given by a controlled SDE \eqref{eq:soc_dis_dynamics} for a chosen control.
-Furthermore, in the RL framework rarely any technical conditions are imposed on the policy.
-In contrast, in the SOC optimization formulation it is known that the optimal control is deterministic and it has to satisfy some technical assumptions as shown above.
+The forward trajectories are determined by the probability transition density and the stochastic policy while for the stochastic optimal control problem the time evolution is explicitly given by a controlled SDE \eqref{eq:soc_dis_dynamics} for a chosen control.
+Furthermore, in the RL framework, technical conditions are rarely imposed on the policy.
+In contrast in the SOC optimization formulation it is known that the optimal control is deterministic and must satisfy some technical assumptions as shown above. \\